AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

 1. Parse the file.

     The code to parse the file is already in place.
-Make a call similar to the way the bindings function called to the parsefile to parse the byte[] and create a list of movie objects:
+Make a call similar to the way the `ParseExcelToCosmosWithBindings` function called to the ParseFile.ParseDataFile` code to parse the byte[] and create a list of movie objects:

     ```cs
     //Parse the file after downloading from storage